thisisfaaris/thisisfaaris/README.md

 ### Hi there👋, I'm Faaris.

-- 🌱 I’m currently learning BIT @ University of Colombo School of Computing
+- 🌱 I’m currently learning Bachelor of Information Technology @ [UCSC](http://www.bit.lk/)

 **2021 Goal**
 - 👨🏽‍💻 Get a job as a Frontend web developer.